hhamalai/hhamalai.net/_posts/2016-04-09-django-orms-with-aws-lambda.markdown

 for the models which are also used on the application server serving the user requests.
 In case of Python this the usage of Virtualenvs is encouraged by AWS and instructions for doing so are [here](http://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html).

-Next issue was some C extensions, namely [Pillow](https://github.com/python-pillow/Pillow/) and the [Psycopg2](http://initd.org/psycopg/) used by my Django application to connect to database running on AWS RDS (Relational Database Service).
+Next issue were some C extensions, namely [Pillow](https://github.com/python-pillow/Pillow/) and the [Psycopg2](http://initd.org/psycopg/) used by my Django application to connect to database running on AWS RDS (Relational Database Service).
 These extensions must be binary compatible with the AWS execution environment.
 The only easy way of doing this is to launch a new EC2 instance from Amazon Machine Image used by AWS Lambda which